Pontyclun RFC has been part of the fabric of our community since 1887.

 September 1971 and a match to celebrate the clubs 75th anniversary brought a star-studded Presidents XV full of Welsh internationals lead by Clive Rowlands.

 A new clubhouse was built at Windsor Park, and it first opened its doors on 30 March 1980 with the grand opening a few weeks later.
-The site where the clubhouse is, is close to where Pontyclun’s first cinema was – Studt’s in 1913.
+The site where the clubhouse is, is close to where Pontyclun’s first cinema was built in 1913, by Studt.

 Cliff Jones, the President of Pontyclun RFC became president of the WRU in the 1980/81 season, the first person to be President of a club and the WRU at the same time.

-The Club also runs the Pontyclun Falcons which are one of Wales’ longest standing ladies’ teams.
+The Club also runs the Pontyclun Falcons which are one of Wales’ longest standing and best ladies’ teams.